bcgov/tenant-management-system/frontend/README.md

 # Frontend

-The Tenant Management System frontend uses:
+The Tenant Management System frontend has:

-- Authentication is provide by Keycloak
+- Authentication provided by Keycloak
-- Vue.js 3 composition components use a View ("smart") and Presentation ("dumb") pattern
+- Vue.js 3 composition components in a View ("smart") and Presentation ("dumb") pattern
-- Application state is provided by Pinia stores
+- Application state provided by Pinia stores
-- API calls are provided by services
+- API calls provided by services

 To keep the application simple and testable, it is important that: